northomics/pepFunk/README.md

 This is the source code for the [pepFunk R shiny app](https://shiny.imetalab.ca/pepFunk).

-Please see the [preprint](https://www.biorxiv.org/content/10.1101/854976v1) for information on the methodology used.
+Please see our [published manuscript in Bioinformatics](https://doi.org/10.1093/bioinformatics/btaa289) or our [preprint](https://www.biorxiv.org/content/10.1101/854976v1) for information on the methodology used.

+If you use pepFunk, please cite:

+Simopoulos, CMA, Ning, Z, Zhang, X, Li, L, Walker, K, Lavallée-Adam, M, Figeys, D. pepFunk: a tool for peptide-centric functional analysis of metaproteomic human gut microbiome studies, Bioinformatics, btaa289, https://doi.org/10.1093/bioinformatics/btaa289

 ## How to run the app